Review · Hair, Skin & Dental

 Main risk

-At $132 for one ounce, it sits at luxury pricing—serums with similar peptides cost $20–40
+At $132 for a single ounce, you're paying luxury pricing for a formula that likely uses <5% active peptide—drugstore alternatives with similar peptides cost $20–40

 Better use case